madeleinemjk/snackitude-madeleine-kluth-wd-bstn-capstone/README.md

 Public transport options.
 Private Route component for paths once logged in.
 Set radius by time option as well as distance.
+Option to change from radius to make deliveries only on a specific route.
 Specific supermarket option for rogue snack options e.g. oat crunchies from sains and waitrose.
 Add store stock checker.